 While the thread was marked resolved, the vulnerability was not fixed at that time and still has not been fixed after a week.

 The good news is that the vulnerability does not look like something that someone using the plugin would need to worry about being exploited at this time for two reasons.
 First, the code is part of 2.0 theme engine, which is scheduled to be the default one in version 4.0, but at this point you have to manually enable it.
-We had hard finding out how to do that, so it doesn’t seem likely that it would be widely used at this point.
+We had a hard time finding out how to do that, so it doesn’t seem likely that it would be widely used at this point.
 Second, the code only is run if someone is using Payment Express as their payment processor.

 So while it isn’t something that you should be concerned about being exploited at this point, it is concerning that vulnerability was and still is in the code.